Set Up and Edit VPN Connections in Windows 8

 To find your server settings, on a computer running Windows 8 with a VPN already configured, view the connection properties as shown in Figure 8.
 The destination name is the text that will be used for the VPN connection name (profile name), as shown in Figure 2.

 You can click Remember Credentials to save your credentials on the first successful connection attempt.
-This creates a new Discovery Profile, which the client can use to connect to the VPN.
+This creates a new REF _Ref324847461 \h Discovery Profile, which the client can use to connect to the VPN.

-Figure 2 shows the only information that is needed to create a VPN profile.
-During the first successful connection attempt, authentication and tunneling protocols are negotiated and configured for user name and password-based VPN deployments.
+Figure 2 shows the only information that you need to create a VPN profile.
+During the first successful connection attempt, authentication and tunneling protocols are automatically negotiated between the VPN server and your computer, and are configured for user name and password-based VPN deployments.
 After these protocols are negotiated, you can edit the settings in Connection Properties.

 Figure 2: Get Connected Wizard Screen 1